 Tips for organizations conducting art auction fundraisers:

 ** Publish submission guidelines for artist donors.
-Include pointers on what types of art sell the best, what price ranges bidders typically buy in, and how artists can best present themselves and their art.
+Include pointers on what sizes and types of art sell the best, what price ranges bidders typically buy in, and how artists can effectively present themselves and their art.

 ** Tell artists how the auction is promoted, how they'll benefit from the publicity, and how many people are expected to attend the event.
 If possible, provide web links to past events so artists can better decide whether or not to participate.
 Resist any temptation to exaggerate the benefits of donating art.

 ** Urge artists to set minimum bids and selling prices as reasonably as possible.

 ** Publish a sale catalogue that includes a basic resume, career information and image for each artist and work of art that's for sale.
 Also post the catalogue online.
 The longer bidders have to see and think about the art and get familiar with it, the more comfortable they are about bidding.
 Additionally, the better you promote the event and the more art sells, the better quality art, artists and bidders you'll attract for your next fundraiser auction.

 ** Choose a venue with plenty of room, good ventilation, and adequate display space.
 You want everyone to have plenty of opportunity to see all of the art in a relaxed and comfortable setting.
 Contented bidders are active bidders.